What is white Ceylon tea?

 4. Improvement of hair and skin health

-White tea has anti-inflammatory properties which is helpful in strengthening the connective tissues.
+White tea has anti-inflammatory properties which are helpful in strengthening the connective tissues.
 This helps in reducing allergies such as dandruff and eczema.

-It is also used to treat problems related to hairfall as anti-oxidants present in it are helpful.
-The chemical EGCG is specially useful for helping the survival of hair cells.
-This is because a special class of bacteria called the gram negative bacteria which is resilient to a lot of other drugs can be fought by EGCG.
+It is also used to treat problems related to hair fall as anti-oxidants present in it are helpful.
+The chemical EGCG is especially useful for helping the survival of hair cells.
+This is because a special class of bacteria called the gram-negative bacteria which is resilient to a lot of other drugs can be fought by EGCG.
 Skin diseases like psoriasis, wrinkles, rosacea and wounds can also be fought by EGCG.

 It also has anti-ageing benefits because it strengthens elastin and collagen that helps makes the skin strong.

 White tea is used to prevent the damage that diabetes causes to the cerebral cortex (the part of the brain that plays a role in consciousness).